AllaeddineEL/vm-service-vra-saltstack-config/README.md

 Deploy your resources
 -------------
-1. `cd` to the route of this repo
+1. In your terminal window, change directory `cd` to the route of this repo
-2. rename or make a copy of [secrets.auto.tfvars.example](secrets.auto.tfvars.example) to `secrets.auto.tfvars`
+2. Rename or make a copy of [secrets.auto.tfvars.example](secrets.auto.tfvars.example) to `secrets.auto.tfvars`
 ```
 mv secrets.auto.tfvars.example secrets.auto.tfvars
 ```
-3. put your vCenter password and your desired SaltStack Config SSH password in `secrets.auto.tfvars`
+3. Put your vCenter password and your desired SaltStack Config SSH password in `secrets.auto.tfvars`
-4. update the vsphere provider in [providers.tf](providers.tf) with your parameters, specifically
+4. Update the vsphere provider in [providers.tf](providers.tf) with your parameters, specifically

 ```
 vsphere_server       = "10.213.128.14"
 user                 = "administrator@vsphere.local"
 ```
-5. put the parameters from your vSphere environment in for ssconfig OVA [main.tf](main.tf)
+5. Put the parameters from your vSphere environment in for ssconfig OVA [main.tf](main.tf)
 ```
 datacenter = "Pacific-Datacenter"
 cluster    = "Workload-Cluster"